Judecoin/pos-evolution/README.md

 These materials are intended to provide clearer operational guidance for Judecoin Proof-of-Stake participants, service node operators, and ecosystem contributors.

-Always follow the latest official Judecoin release notes, announcements, and CLI help output when operating a service node.
+Always follow the latest community Judecoin release notes, announcements, and CLI help output when operating a service node.

 Do not share your wallet seed, private keys, service node private key, or server login credentials with anyone.